libprima/prima/README.txt

 To use the Python version of PDFO on Windows, see README_py_win.txt.

-This package is licensed under the GNU GPLv3 Licence --- see the LICENCE.txt file for details.
+This package is released under the GNU LGPLv3 Licence --- see the LICENCE.txt file for details.
 It makes use of a modified version of Powell's Fortran code (UOBYQA, NEWUOA, BOBYQA, LINCOA, COBYLA).
 See folder "original" in "fsrc" for Powell's original source files.